spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

 <br />

 ### Parameters
-The **Parameters** section allows you to change the profile configurations.
-For example, clicking on the **BYOS Edge OS 1.0.0** layer allows you to configure the `system.registry`, `system.repo`, and other available parameters.
+The **Parameters** section offers you another opportunity to change the profile configurations.
+For example, clicking on the **BYOS Edge OS 1.0.0** layer allows you to configure the `system.registry`, `system.repo`, and other available attributes.

-Keep the default values for all layers and click **Next**.
+Use the default values for all attributes across all layers and click **Next**.
 <br />

 ### Cluster config
-Provide the Virtual IP (VIP) address for the host cluster to be used by the physical site during the cluster configuration process.
+Provide the Virtual IP (VIP) address for the host cluster to use during the cluster configuration process.
 You can optionally select an SSH key to remote into the host cluster and provide a Network Time Protocol (NTP) server list, if available, with you.

 Click **Next** to continue.
 <br />

 ### Nodes config
-In the **Nodes config** section, provide details for the master pool.
+In this section, provide details for the master pool.

 |**Field** | **Value for the master-pool**|
 |---| --- |